vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The network that the virtual container host uses to communicate with vCenter Server and ESXi hosts.
 Container VMs use this network to communicate with the virtual container host.

-If not specified, the virtual container host uses the external network for management traffic.
+If not specified, the virtual container host uses the public network for management traffic.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 <pre>--management-network <i>network_name</i></pre>